 Sometimes rebranding is subtle, as for the busy salon owner, who serves most of their salon’s clients, to only serving premium clients.
-Taking control of your personal brand within your salon image may mean the difference between daily, mundane hair job to feeling exciting about going to the salon, knowing you are about to create something new, exciting and profitable.
+Taking control of your personal brand within your salon image may mean the difference between a daily, mundane hair job to feeling excited about going to the salon, knowing you are about to create something new, exciting, and profitable.

-Here are 5 steps that are key to reinventing yourself as a hair stylist within the salon industry, whether you aspire small or bigger transformation.
+Here are 5 steps that are key to reinventing yourself as a hair stylist within the salon industry.

 1. Define your ultimate salon business destination

 Want to spend more time on growing your business and dealing less with clients?
 Rebranding and making the shift is not easy.
-It can be confusing to your staff, and clients may cost you money and reputation… imagine your regular client phoning up to book an appointment and the receptionist telling… “erm, Tracy is no longer taking the bookings I am afraid”… not a great message.
+It can be confusing to your staff, and clients… imagine your regular client phoning up to book an appointment and the receptionist telling… “erm, Tracy is no longer taking the bookings I am afraid”… not a great message.

-2. Leverage what you have and fill the difference
+2. Leverage what you have and fill in the difference

 3. Develop your story as a hair stylist

-You used to cut hair all day, every day and now want to rebrand as an award winning salon where every hair stylist delivers a great hair service and experience to its clients?
-Yet until now, everybody knows you as a solo hairdresser where you are the busiest stylist and everyone else is … well, kind of busy making cup of coffee in the backroom?
-The key is not to explain your brand transition from your point of interest (certainly don’t say… I am sick of being on the shop floor), but explain the transition from clients interest point… Imagine your clients having the confidence in your salon’s name that they can get a great haircut and colour anywhere, anytime?
-Be clear how you tell the story.
+You used to cut hair all day, every day, and now want to rebrand as an award-winning salon where every hair stylist delivers a great hair service and experience to its clients?
+Yet until now, everybody knows you as a solo hairdresser where you are the busiest stylist and everyone else is … well, kind of busy making a cup of coffee in the backroom?
+The key is not to explain your brand transition from your point of interest (certainly don’t say… I am sick of being on the shop floor), but to explain the transition from the client’s interest point… Imagine your clients having confidence in your salon’s name so that they can get a great haircut and colour anywhere, anytime.
+Be clear about how you tell the story.

 4. Reintroduce yourself as a hair stylist

-Once you are clear on your new salon brand destination and the idea, it’s easy to introduce rebranded salon to the new audience, but what about existing clients?
+Once you are clear on your new salon brand destination and the idea, it’s easy to introduce rebranded salon to a new audience, but what about existing clients?
 How do you tell the story without confusing them?
-Start slowing reintroducing yourself and letting the clients know through in-house newsletter announcements about new exciting changes that will benefit them.
+Start slowly reintroducing yourself and letting the clients know through in-house newsletter announcements about new exciting changes that will benefit them.

-Use mixed media to start telling new stories, social media announcement, in-house and client only newsletters.
+Use mixed media to start telling new stories, social media announcements, and in-house, and client-only newsletters.
 Even giving special offers and celebration client events, depending on the scale of a change in brand direction.
 Don’t forget to reach out the phone and use the old-fashioned ways to contact the clients and let them know they can now book an appointment new way with enhanced client experience and better service.

 5. Prove you are worth it

-OK, you now have a new salon, new brand direction, new role?
+OK, you now have a new salon, a new brand direction, and a new role.
 It’s one thing making an announcement and another proving you are worth the value.
-Make a point of leveraging and asking for recommendations, referrals, even telling satisfied clients stories and really showing the proof that your new brand is really worth a try.
+Make a point of leveraging and asking for recommendations, referrals, even telling satisfied clients stories, and really showing the proof that your new brand is really worth a try.